Tour start → end dates | Price | Enquire |

 Day 9 - 10

-The mountain gorilla is extremely endangered and although the precise numbers of it’s population vary, it is largely believed that there are just around 650 of the gentle giants remaining.
+The mountain gorilla is extremely endangered and although the precise numbers of its population vary, it is largely believed that there are just around 650 of the gentle giants remaining.
 Paying a visit to the gorillas is a lovely way to support their future on earth as the money you spend on your gorilla permit contributes towards their protection.
 A crucial part of conserving the gorillas that are still left lies within the community development work.
 As local communities adjust their attitude towards nature and wildlife, and begin to protect rather than poach, the future of the beautiful mountain gorilla looks promising.

 Because permits granted to visit the gorillas are extremely limited, we will require some flexibility on both our travel itinerary and the location where will actually get to see them.
-The mountain gorillas reside in man-made borders, therefore, their range includes Uganda, Rwanda and the DRC.
+The mountain gorillas reside in man-made borders; therefore, their range includes Uganda, Rwanda and the DRC.
 Whenever it is possible, we will be making use of the National Park in Uganda, but this is dependent upon the availability of permits.
 If we do not manage to obtain permits for our Gorilla Trek, all passengers will be notified beforehand that our journey will travel to Rwanda or the DRC.

-On our free day spent in Bunyonyi, we will have the chance to partake in Optional Activities.
+On our free day spent in Bunyonyi, we will have the chance to partake in optional activities.
 You can opt to go hiking or to explore the region via mountain bike.

 PLEASE NOTE: Although there are 2 days allocated to Gorilla Trekking you only spend one day on the trek.
 The other day is there to provide a time period in which to obtain permits and to allow the group to trek if there are more than 6 of you on the tour.